Programming-Systems-Lab/4156-Miniproject-2024-Students-Java/README.md

 mvn clean test
 ```

-Running the command above will show you if all the units are successful or any errors that occurred.
+Running the command above will show you if all the unit tests are successful or any errors that occurred.

-## Postman Test Documentation

-## Endpoints

 ## Style Checking Report